A Brief History

 On November 3, 1783, highwayman John Austin became the last person to be publicly hanged at London’s Tyburn gallows.

-For centuries Tyburn, formerly a village, but now in London, had the infamous distinction of being the principal place of execution in England’s capital for criminals, traitors, and even religious martyrs.
+For centuries Tyburn, formerly a village, but now within the city of London, had the infamous distinction of being the principal place of execution in England’s capital for criminals, traitors, and even religious martyrs.
 Executions and sometimes public torture occurred in Tyburn from at least 1196 until 1783.
 The executed included noblemen and commoners alike of both sexes.
-Even the dead could be “executed” there, as was the case of notorious rebel Oliver Cromwell’s whose corpse was disinterred so as to be publicly mutilated as a caution to would be traitors to the monarchy.
+Even the dead could be “executed” there, as was the case of notorious rebel Oliver Cromwell whose corpse was disinterred so as to be publicly mutilated as a caution to would be traitors to the monarchy.

 Convicted robber John Austin would be the last man hanged at the “Tyburn Tree” before authorities disassembled these dreaded gallows.
 Before the execution, Austin uttered the following last words: “Good people, I request your prayers for the salvation of my departing soul.
 Let my example teach you to shun the bad ways I have followed.
 Keep good company, and mind the word of God.
 Lord have mercy on me.
 Jesus look down with pity on me.
 Christ have mercy on my poor soul!”